pat-schmitt/goodbye_glaciers/_i18n/en/methods.md

 glacier models.

-Note that these glacier projections are based on global glacier models that use globally available glacier observation data and not use data that is only available for a few glaciers (i.e., only geodetic but no in-situ observations directly used).
+Note that these glacier projections are based on global glacier models that use globally available glacier observation data.
+Data that are only available for a few glaciers (i.e., only geodetic but no in-situ observations directly used) is not included.
 As a result, the models perform better on a global scale than at the individual glacier scale.
 Although some important processes at the individual glacier scale are not represented, we present individual glacier results here for educational purposes.
 In addition, the per-glacier and regional volume in